 2. Active Listening

 Put the phone down, make eye contact, and actually care about what someone’s saying.
 People notice and appreciate that kind of presence.
-Human beings want to feel heard and appreciated.
+According to the National Library of Medicine, human beings want to feel heard and appreciated.
 By actually tuning into what someone is saying and engaging with them about it, you’ll go a long way toward being not just liked but respected, admired, and trusted.

 3. Enthusiasm

 We’re not talking about over-the-top cheerleading, but a genuine interest in life.
-When you’re excited about things, it’s contagious, and people get drawn in.
+When you’re excited about things, it’s contagious according to Verywell Mind, and people get drawn in.
 No one wants to be around someone who’s miserable all the time and who’s misanthropic about life.
 Yes, the world is terrible sometimes, but it’s also really beautiful — focus on the latter.

 4. Honesty (With Kindness)